About Us

 • Steep ascent

-• Narrow paths
+• Narrow trails

-• Steep stairs
+• Steep steps

-Advantages and Disadvantages of Machu Picchu Mountain
+Advantages and disadvantages of Machu Picchu Mountain

 Advantages Disadvantages